braddle/osf-resources/CDCD Githubt Actions/README.md

 ### Creating a First (Test) Stage in the Pipeline

 We are now going to create the first part of our Pipeline.
-This will react to any changes to a branch a run the test for our application
+This pipeline will be run when any changes to any branch are push to GitHub.
+This stage of the pipeline with install the dependcies of our application (`npm install`) and run the test again the application (`npm test`).

 #### Define the Pipeline